top of page

 As always, these are patterns, not rules, but they help clarify things.

 True Autumn: True Autumns usually have warm, earthy eyes like hazel, amber, warm brown, or olive green.
-Hair is can range from chestnut brown to auburn with rich, golden or reddish undertones.
+Hair can range from chestnut brown to auburn with rich, golden or reddish undertones.
 The skin is often quite tan and glowy.
 The overall features have an earthy warmth.
 Natural redheads whose hair and skin are a little darker can fall into this season.
 The overall effect of a True Autumn’s appearance is warm, rich, and earthy.

 Deep Autumn: Deep Autumns often have warm brown, chocolate brown, hazel, or dark green eyes with a golden or earthy hue.
 Hair is usually dark with warm undertones, like dark brown or chestnut, though some Deep Autumns have warm black hair and some have deep auburn or mahogany hair.